craigpastro/pgfga/README.md

 (fga), written with [pgrx](https://github.com/pgcentralfoundation/pgrx).

 This is a WIP.
 There is no documentation.
 There are no tests.
 There are no validations.
-There are plans to add them, and a bunch more.
+There are plans to add these things, and a bunch more.
 See the "roadmap" below.
-Please help out if you are interested! :heart:
+Please help out if you are interested :the_horns:

 ## Usage